johannesugb/johannesugb.github.io/_posts/2026-06-13-android-gpu-debugging.md

 > Part of the platform since Android 9 Pie.

-Most interestingly, there is a browser-based tool to record and view traces, namely Perfetto's [**Trace Viewer**](https://ui.perfetto.dev/).
+Most interestingly, there is a browser-based tool to record and view traces, namely Perfetto's [Trace Viewer](https://ui.perfetto.dev/).

 Its menu item [Record new trace](https://ui.perfetto.dev/#!/record) allows to connect to a device (it will ask for permission to _Sign in as "WebUSB ADB Key"_) once you hit the ▶ button.
 - Connect to a target device under [Overview](https://ui.perfetto.dev/#!/record/target)
 - Focus on a specific package name under [Android apps & svcs](https://ui.perfetto.dev/#!/record/android)
 - Configure which data to capture, such as settings for GPU-specific probes under [GPU](https://ui.perfetto.dev/#!/record/gpu)